r-hyperspec/pkg-skeleton/README.md

     - [ ] Update unit tests as needed.
     - [ ] Update examples as needed.
     - [ ] Build and check locally.
 Chase out the demons.
     - [ ] Create a new vignette for this package, starting from the relevant vignette in original `hyperSpec`.
+The support files are already present.
+If you don't want a vignette, delete the entire vignette folder.
     - [ ] Build and check locally again, fixing any remaining problems.
     - [ ] Create a pull request as described in `CONTRIBUTING.md`.
     - [ ] Rinse and repeat to reach perfection!